sroberts/sroberts.github.io/_posts/2016-01-06-introduction-to-dfir-the-beginning.md

 My schooling with regard to investigative process came at the hands of a Marine counterintelligence sergeant and a former Atlanta police officer turned disk forensics manager.
 I wish I could bottle up all they taught me and sell it.
 The combination was incredible.
 I learned how to question my own biases, structure data, test theories, gather information from others, even a little about how to entice further information from the bad guys themselves.
 It was an amazing education.

+Sadly I don't have good resources yet to teach that.
+I'll work on that.

 ### Operational Security

 Being a DFIR, or security researcher of any kind, is dangerous.